Contrast-Security-OSS/eop-examples/roles/eop/README.md

 Example Playbook
 ----------------

+This role is embedded directly into a playbook project within this repot.
-This can also be seen in the root directory site.yml.
+More info can be found in `site.yml` and the repo `README`.

     - hosts: servers
       roles: